Clough314/code-samples/README.md

 These are all small personal or class projects.

-`card.py` defines a class used to interface with a particular hardware card.
-The structure of the code is very similar to the backend of the software I work on at the Cosmic Ray Observatory Project.
+`card.py` defines a class used to interface with a hardware card.
 The class implements echo validation to ensure that commands are recieved on the card's end of the serial connection.

 `chort.py` is a short script to generate printable chore charts from predefined lists / repetition intervals.
 A library is used for astronomical calculations.